-To receive the Engineering Scholarship Program listed below and receive priority consideration for competitive scholarship awards, students must be admitted to the main campus and have completed the consolidated scholarship application before January 15, 2021.
+To receive the Engineering Scholarship Program listed below and priority consideration for competitive scholarship awards, students must be admitted to the main campus and have completed the consolidated scholarship application before Jan.
+15, 2021.
 UA’s consolidated scholarship application includes all scholarships provided through the College of Engineering.
 Submission of the consolidated scholarship application is required for the Engineering Scholarship Program.

 To complete the scholarship application as an incoming freshman:

 - Go to ua.edu